Private equity in Italy: market and regulatory overview

 It is common for a newly established fund to adopt rules aimed at facilitating fundraising on both domestic and international markets in line with international best practices.

-In a typical buyout, a company is acquired by a specialised investment firm, the private equity fund, using equity and bank loans.
+In a typical buyout, a company is acquired by the private equity fund, using equity and bank loans.
 Equity is provided by the private equity fund, the target company's management (either incumbent or new) and, occasionally, the seller.

 A preference share is a form of hybrid security.
 Preference shares differ from ordinary shares in that they generally have a preferential right to receive dividends and participate in any distribution on liquidation of the company.
 A convertible preference share, in addition to the traditional preference share rights, entitles the holder to convert it at some future point into another security, such as an ordinary share.

-Investor loans are often used because of their tax advantages.
+Investor loans are often used to extract cash in a tax efficient way.
 Typically, they have a long maturity and interest payment is capitalised due to restrictions on dividends and other payments under the acquisition finance package.
 They are generally treated as if they were equity by acquisition finance providers because of these characteristics.

 For an overview of the main forms of debt financing, see Question 23.